dnslink-std/js/README.md

 # @dnslink/js

-The reference implementation for DNSLink in JavaScript.
+The reference implementation for DNSLink resolver in JavaScript.
 Tested in Node.js and in the Browser.

 ## Usage

-You can use dnslink both as code and as an CLI tool.
+You can use `dnslink` both as a [CLI tool](#command-line) or a [library](#javascript-api).

 ## JavaScript API

-Getting started with the dnslink in a jiffy:
+Getting started with DNSLink resolution in a jiffy:

 ```javascript
 const { resolveN, createLookupTXT, RCodeError } = require('@dnslink/js')